Benefits, Use Cases & Best Practices for Using Digital Twins in the Construction Industry

 Many prominent architecture and construction firms have used digital twins to fundamentally change the way they approach projects.
 Here are a few stories from leading construction companies about how they realized the benefits of digital twins to improve their workflows.

-Corgan Realizes Construction ROI with Matterport 3D Digital Twin of LAX
+Corgan realizes construction ROI with Matterport 3D Digital Twin of LAX

 When Corgan – a leading architecture and design firm – began working on a $1.6B construction project at the Los Angeles International Airport (LAX), managers integrated digital twin technology into the construction workflow to optimize performance and productivity.